Ground Crew Project: Further rescheduling and shift in focus

 Nidle and the Ground Crew blamed repeated failed prophecies on various external factors.
-By June 1997, other worldly and interstellar dark forces were said to have conspired with 'planetary elites' and held up the intentions of the Galactic Federation which had underestimated the situation, but could not be deterred.
+By June 1997, otherworldly and interstellar dark forces were said to have conspired with 'planetary elites' and held up the intentions of the Galactic Federation which had underestimated the situation, but could not be deterred.
 At the same time, messages began to deny the relevance of any specific arrival date and talked about "the right divine time".

-The second a half of 1997 heralded an important shift in focus as the messages began to require humans to assist the transformation of the planet in an interim period before any galactic intervention took place.
+The second half of 1997 heralded an important shift in focus as the messages began to require humans to assist the transformation of the planet in an interim period before any galactic intervention took place.
 Salvation became a two-way street.
-The channelling stated that the 'right divine time' may now be determined by the attitudes of humans.
-It was also claimed that the potential for disaster had been altered by the 'turning to the light' of the human population.
-A more spiritual content, referring to such beings as the Ashtar Sheran, Aaron Alaje, Megha Alcorn, Merku Alcorn, Great White Brotherhood, Ascended Masters, and archangels also appeared.
+The channeling stated that the 'right divine time' may now be determined by the attitudes of humans.

 Split

-In December 1997 Nidle split with Valerie Donnell, his secretary and the Ground Crew's chief administrator, for reasons that weren't clear as both parties posted alternative accounts of the schism.
-However, Donna appeared a rather "comic character" whose postings undermined the "more lofty, aesthetic standards of Nidle's prose".
-But she also took the rights to the Ground Crew name and website with her, forcing Nidle to start a new organisation.
-Donner maintained the Ground Crew website, posting channelled messages with a UFO content which included the Galactic Federation.
-However the website focussed on personal spiritual transformation and came from a more new age angle: angels, fairies, telepathy, communing with plants, etc.
+In December 1997 Nidle split with Valerie Donner, his secretary and the Ground Crew's chief administrator, for unclear reasons, as both parties posted alternative accounts of the schism.
+However, Donner appeared a rather "comic character" whose postings undermined the "more lofty, aesthetic standards of Nidle's prose".
+But she also took the rights to the Ground Crew name and website with her, forcing Nidle to start a new organization.
+Donner maintained the Ground Crew website, posting channeled messages with a UFO content which included the Galactic Federation.
+However, the website focused on personal spiritual transformation and presented more New Age elements such as angels, fairies, telepathy, and communing with plants.

-Nidle then founded the Planetary Activation Organisation, and restructured this organisation as the only source for messages about the Galactic Federation.
+Nidle then founded the Planetary Activation Organization and restructured this organization as the only source for messages about the Galactic Federation.
 It was set up as a hierarchical, bureaucratic system, and small Planetary Activation Groups were established.
-Nidle then began to create a "Web of Light" to unite similarly minded groups concerned with the environment, government conspiracies and UFOs.
+Nidle then began to create a "Web of Light" to unite similarly minded groups concerned with the environment, government conspiracies, and UFOs.
 New narratives emerged concerning the spiritual evolution of humanity and the role of Planetary Activation.